 When utilities construct transmission facilities, they take actions and use techniques to mitigate noise during construction and operation.
-Tri-State and PSCo have taken steps to model the generation of audible noise and within their design plan to implement certain methods to reduce the noise during operation.
+Tri-State and Xcel Energy have taken steps to model the generation of audible noise and within their design plan to implement certain methods to reduce the noise during operation.

 Additionally, the utilities have modeled electromagnetic fields that the proposed transmission lines would produce.
 A computer program is used to accurately predict the magnetic fields within the transmission corridors.